 (6) A report prepared under subsection (5) shall comply, with any necessary modifications, with the provisions of the Financial Administration and Audit Act 1985 4 regulating the financial administration, audit and reporting of statutory authorities and shall be deemed to be an annual report for the purposes of section 69 of that Act.

-[Section 47 amended by No. 72 of 2003 s.
+[Section 47 amended: No. 72 of 2003 s.
 18.]

 [Part 6 omitted under the Reprints Act 1984 s.
 7(4)(e).]